zshimei0820anna/anna-bootcamp1/README.md

 - EHR structure
 - Patient and encounter data
 - Diagnosis, procedure, medication, and lab data
-- ICD, CPT, LOINC, RxNorm at a conceptual level
+- ICD, CPT, LOINC, and RxNorm at a conceptual level
-- FHIR, OMOP, and clinical data models at a conceptual level
+- FHIR and OMOP at a conceptual level
 - Cohort definition
 - Phenotyping
 - Clinical outcome definition
-- Data provenance and reproducibility
+- Data provenance
+- Reproducibility

 Month 2 deliverables: